February 28, 2018

 MBARI researchers share research stories at American Museum of Natural History

-Mar 1, 2018 – The American Museum of Natural History in New York will kick off its upcoming “Unseen Oceans” exhibit with a program featuring two of MBARI’s newest researchers—Kelly Benoit-Bird and Kakani Katija.
+Mar 1, 2018 – The American Museum of Natural History (AMNH) in New York will kick off its upcoming “Unseen Oceans” exhibit with a program featuring two of MBARI’s newest researchers—Kelly Benoit-Bird and Kakani Katija.

 Benoit-Bird and Katija will join 11 other “ocean luminaries,” including National Geographic Explorer-in-Residence Sylvia Earle and several ocean-oriented artists and musicians.
 The museum says that the event “illuminates the cutting-edge in marine research and inspires wonder about the world’s oceans.”